Wisconsin Lottery Security Mission Statement

 In addition, an independent audit of the Lottery's security is conducted on a regular basis.

 The Security & Operations Bureau of the Wisconsin Lottery is available to answer your questions and assist with your concerns.
-We will continue to be vigilant to guard against any incidents of theft or fraud involving all our games, drawings, and promotions.
+We will continue to be vigilant to guard against any incidents of theft or fraud involving all our games, drawings, and Limited Time Offers.
 If you have any concern about Wisconsin Lottery products or operations, we can be reached during the hours of 8 a.m. to 4 p.m., Monday – Friday.

 Every day, lottery drawings are held at the Wisconsin Lottery's headquarters in Madison.
 Lottery Draw staff conduct all drawings within a secure room which are witnessed by an independent certified public accountant and a member of the Wisconsin State Capitol Police.